If you only quantify one thing, quantify the Cost of Delay.

 A Note on Job Size as a Proxy for Duration

-- If availability of resources means that a more significant job may be delivered more quickly than some other item with about equal value, then we probably know enough about the work to use estimated duration to have a more accurate result.
-(If three people are available to mow my front lawn, while I do the back, then these items may have about the same duration, but not the same cost.)
+- If availability of speciality resources means that a larger job with larger value may be delivered more quickly than would otherwise be the case, then the larger job would be picked because it delivers more value in a shorter period.
+(If three people are available to mow my front lawn, while I do the back, then these items have about the same duration, but not the same value.)

-- A small job may have multiple dependencies with other things and may take longer than a bigger item.
+- A small job may have a paucity of resources or dependencies with other jobs that might cause it to actually take longer than a bigger job.

-But rarely do we need to worry about these edge cases because if there is some small error in selection, that next important job will make its way up soon enough.
+But rarely do we need to worry about these edge cases.
+If there is some small error in selection, that next important job will make its way to the top of the backlog soon enough.